Antioch University Midwest

-Antioch University Midwest (AUM) was the name of a campus of a private institution of higher education serving adult students in Yellow Springs, Ohio.
+Antioch University Midwest (AUM) was a campus of a private institution of higher education serving adult students in Yellow Springs, Ohio.
 Previously the campus was named "Antioch University McGregor" after the management professor and theorist Douglas McGregor, who served as the President of Antioch College from 1948 to 1954.
 On June 12, 2010, the campus was officially renamed "Antioch University Midwest."

-The Yellow Springs, OH location currently serves as Antioch University's headquarters and administrative offices, as well as the location of its low-residency and online program offerings.
+By 2020, the Midwest campus in-person programs were absorbed into Antioch's online program.
+The Yellow Springs location still serves as Antioch University's headquarters and administrative offices, as well as the location of its low-residency and online program offerings.

-The Midwest campus was part of the ongoing Antioch University system that includes Antioch University New England in Keene, New Hampshire; Antioch University Seattle in Seattle, Washington; Antioch University Los Angeles in Los Angeles, California; and, Antioch University Santa Barbara in Santa Barbara, California.
+The Midwest campus was part of the Antioch University system that includes Antioch University New England in Keene, New Hampshire; Antioch University Seattle in Seattle, Washington; Antioch University Los Angeles in Los Angeles, California; and, Antioch University Santa Barbara in Santa Barbara, California.

 The original Antioch College, out of which the University system grew, is no longer part of the system, and has been reborn as an independent liberal arts college in Yellow Springs.

 Background

 Antioch College was founded in 1852 as a progressive non-sectarian and co-educational institution of higher learning.
 Antioch's first president was Horace Mann, the revolutionary educational philosopher whose famous quote, "Be Ashamed To Die Until You Have Won Some Victory For Mankind," is still spoken annually at all Antioch University commencement ceremonies.

 Under Mann's leadership, Antioch College took the Harvard academic model of Latin, Greek, mathematics, history, philosophy, and science to a new level, with an emphasis on educating the "whole individual" with a commitment to social and moral character.
 The first graduating class consisted of 28 students, with an annual tuition of $24.

-Antioch College was also the first to offer courses in the methods of teaching, by College professor Rebecca Pennell- one of the College's ten original faculty members, and the first female college professor in the United States to have the same rank and pay as her male colleagues.
+Antioch College was also the first to offer courses in the methods of teaching.
+Rebecca Pennell, one of the College's ten original faculty members taught courses in this area and was the first female college professor in the United States to have the same rank and pay as her male colleagues.

 Arthur E. Morgan was president of Antioch College from 1920 to 1936, developing a curriculum in which students alternate on-campus study with off-campus work experience, furthering the Antioch tradition of developing the whole person through education and experiential learning.

 Douglas McGregor, a renowned social scientist and management theorist, served as president of Antioch College from 1948 to 1954.
 McGregor authored a highly influential book, "The Human Side of Enterprise," which revolutionized labor relations by conceiving of employees as inherently creative and self-motivated individuals who had something to offer an organization ("Theory Y").
 This notion rippled through the world of managerial practice, challenging the belief that employees must be commanded and controlled because of an inherent desire to avoid work whenever possible ("Theory X").

 This socially progressive outlook inspires the role of Antioch University today.